Fractal Design Define R6

 High airflow vs silence

 Regular PC cases offer better thermal performance in general.
 They have more room for fans and are built in a way that ensures efficient airflow throughout the case.
-Quiet PC cases, on the other hand, come with multiple design choices that put silence above everything else.
+Quiet PC cases, on the other hand, like the Silent Base series from be quiet! for example come with multiple design choices that put silence above everything else.
 They have sealed front and back panels and don’t have as many fans installed at the front, back, or top side compared to regular cases.
 Further, their air vents are designed to lower noise while providing solid airflow to the inside of the case.

 This design leads to higher temperatures inside the case but the choice between high airflow and silent performance doesn’t have to be made in case you have some knowledge and time on your hands.
 This handy video guide from Gamers Nexus explains how you can construct a silent PC build and at the same time have efficient airflow.